This is the start of a short course about making and using free (or inexpensive) dowsing rods for ghost hunting.

 Part 1 – How to Make Your Own Ghost Hunting Dowsing Rods.

-Each one will be trimmed so you’re using a little more than half of the coat hanger.
-(You’ll discard the part with the twisted ends and hook that you’d usually use for hanging up clothes.)
+Trim each so you’re using a little more than half of the coat hanger.
+(You’ll discard the part with the hook.)

 1.)
 Use two thin wire coat hangers.
 (Some people use just one dowsing rod for their investigations.
 I’ve tried that, and prefer to use two.
 I think they provide more accuracy and clearer indications of paranormal activity.)

 2.)
 Cut them so – at the bend – you have one short side (at least 5″ long) and then the long side (the lower part of the coat hanger).

 3.)
 Bend each dowsing rod so each is at a right angle, about a 90-degree angle, not the sharper angle you started with.

 4.)
 Use your pliers to curl each dowsing rod’s longer side, so the pointed/cut end isn’t a hazard.
 (During “lights out” investigations, it can be far too easy to unintentionally jab or injure a fellow team member.)

 The next step is optional.
 If you want to be sure you’re not influencing your dowsing rods, you have two choices: